What is Receiver Helper on Mac?

 By having typical adware traits, the app is capable of generating various annoying online ads.
 At the same time, ReceiverHelper operates as a browser hijacker.
 As a hijacker, it alters main browser settings.
 It can replace the homepage, new tab page, and default search engine with bogus search engines like Safe Finder, Search Mine and Akaimaihd.
 The unwanted app also generates fake pop-up warnings.
 These warnings usually state that there is malware on the machine.

 We recommend that you consider the removal of Receiver Helper and all files related to this Mac virus.
-In our guide, you will find instructions on how to remove Receiver Helper and how to secure the affected system.
+In our guide, you will find instructions on removing Receiver Helper and securing the affected system.